ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 **Step 2:** Create a directory called **iis\_basic** and a file called `install_iis.yml`

-Hover over the *WORKSHOP_PROJECT* section and click the *New Folder* button.
+Hover over the *WORKSHOP_PROJECT* section and select the *New Folder* button.
 Create a folder called `iis_basic`.
-Then click that folder so it is selected.
-Right click the new folder you’ve created and create a file called `install_iis.yml`.
+Then select that folder so it is selected.
+Right select the new folder you’ve created and create a file called `install_iis.yml`.

 You should now have an editor open in the right pane that can be used